 All parties generally try to enhance their position by gaining more control over the supply chain.
 In Exhibit 5, three different types of haulage (transport of goods) are presented: merchant, carrier and terminal haulage.
 Originally the carriers and terminal operators performed just their primary role and the freight forwarders or shipping agents arranged the transport; this is called merchant haulage.
 Carrier haulage means that shipping lines offer port-to-door services next to port-to-port services to their customers.
-The deep sea terminals also started offering terminal-to-door services, leading to terminal haulage12.
+The deep sea terminals also started offering terminal-to-door services, leading to terminal haulage.

 Therefore, hinterland transport can be arranged by different parties and using different transport modes.
 Multimodal transport has gained a lot of attention in the recent years; it is an umbrella term, which means transportation of goods by a sequence of at least two different modes of transport.
 Intermodal transport falls within it, in reference to transporting goods by two modes by the same transportation unit without handling it (such as in the case of containers).
-Synchromodality represents an innovative business model where transport services are deployed in a more flexible way.
-In particular, booking a transport service represents a commitment to deliver the goods from an origin to a destination in a timely fashion, without specifying further details of the transport service to deploy his resources in the most convenient way, as long as customer demand is satisfied.
-Consequently, synchromodality faces new challenges and involves new collaboration mechanisms between business partners both in the supply of services and in the management of demand.13
+Synchromodality is an innovative concept that refers to booking a transport service with the only commitment that the goods will be delivered from point A to point B on time, without agreeing on any more details regarding how exactly they are going to be transported.
+This gives the transport service providers the freedom to select their preferable way of realizing the service (e.g. with which mode, which exact route to follow, what time to depart etc.), allowing thus for the maximization of efficiency and the decrease of the environmental impact of transport.
+The flexibility provided though, requires the development of new collaboration strategies among actors in supply chains.

-The barge transport ecosystem is made up of: the shippers, which generate the demand; and then the freight forwarders and carriers who are responsible for arranging the transport for the shippers.
+The barge transport ecosystem is made up of the shippers, which generate the demand; and then the freight forwarders and carriers who are responsible for arranging the transport for the shippers.
 On the supply side there are the vessel owners (shipping lines) and also the inland terminal operators and barge operators.
 The inland terminal operators and the barge operators are the organizing parties, but sometimes they also own some vessels.
-Barge operators organize the barge transport while the inland terminal organizes the terminal operators.
+Barge operators organize the barge transport while the inland terminal organizes the terminal operations.
 However, it is also possible that the inland terminal operator acts as a barge operator or the barge operator exploits an inland terminal.
-The inland terminal often arranges the last-mile transportation of goods.
-Last mile delivery is defined as the movement of goods from a transportation hub to the final delivery destination.
+The inland terminal often arranges the last mile transportation of goods.
+Last mile delivery is the process of moving goods from a transportation hub to the final delivery destination/end user.